XanderUZZZER/server/README.md

 ## Simple Express app on TS with protected routes
-by Stephen grider - Express + Typescript Integration
+by Stephen Grider - Express + Typescript Integration